Muse Technology

 Series A in 2005

-Receptor BioLogix is a biotechnology company based in Palo Alto, California, focused on developing receptor-based biological therapeutics for the treatment of cancer, inflammatory, and autoimmune diseases.
-The company has created Hermodulins, which are pan-HER ligand traps designed to inhibit feedback mechanisms that can reduce the effectiveness of various cancer therapies.
-These innovations have shown anti-cancer potential in preclinical studies.
-Additionally, Receptor BioLogix is advancing its Intron Fusion Protein platform, which aims to discover novel splice variants of human proteins that may possess therapeutic potential.
+Receptor BioLogix is a biotechnology company based in Palo Alto, California, focused on developing receptor-based biological therapeutics aimed at treating cancer, inflammatory, and autoimmune diseases.
+The company specializes in creating Hermodulins, which are pan-HER ligand traps designed to inhibit the compensatory feedback mechanisms that can reduce the effectiveness and longevity of various cancer treatments.
+Additionally, Receptor BioLogix utilizes its Intron Fusion Protein platform to discover novel splice variants of human proteins, which hold therapeutic potential.
+Through these innovative approaches, the company aims to enhance treatment options and improve outcomes for patients with challenging medical conditions.

 Tolerx, Inc. develops novel therapies focusing on modulating T-cell activities for treating autoimmune diseases, diabetes, and cancer.
 The company's products include otelixizumab, a targeted T-cell immunomodulator for treating type 1 diabetes; MTRX1011A, an anti-CD4 antibody for treating autoimmune indications; and TRX518 and TRX385, pre-clinical candidates that focuses on optimizing immune responses for treating cancer and chronic viral diseases.
 Tolerx, Inc., formerly known as TolerRx, Inc., was founded in 2000 and is based in Cambridge, Massachusetts.